 The Grand Ole Opry, Nashville – from £60 per person

 Nashville's top attraction and a must for country music lovers, the legendary Grand Ole Opry is dedicated to honouring the genre's rich history and dynamic present.
 Catch one of the weekly live shows featuring country music's greatest talents, who in the past have included stars such as Garth Brooks, Johnny Cash and Dolly Parton.
 A return transfer is included from the hotel directly to the venue.

-£75pp for category A tickets and £55pp for category B tickets on 2020 departures. £80pp for category A tickets and £60pp for category B tickets on 2021 departures.
+£80pp for Gold category tickets and £60pp for Preferred category tickets on 2021 departures.

 For ticket category information please contact us.